Marshal-Ashif-Shawkat/mas-porfolio-website/content/blog/bme-310-project.md

+---
-# Brain Tumor Classification Using Deep Learning: A BME 310 Project
+title: Brain Tumor Classification Using Deep Learning: A BME 310 Project
+date: 2025-04-19
+tags: ['Deep learning', 'Machine learning', 'Project', 'Brain tumor']
+---

 Hello everyone!
 This post showcases a project my partner, Ifreet Tahia, and I completed for our BME 310 lab, "Communicating Protocols for Biomedical Instruments Sessional".
 This lab introduced us to Python programming and essential libraries for machine learning like NumPy, Pandas, Matplotlib, Scikit-learn, and SciPy.